a16z-infra/JungleGym/README.md

 ### ✅ Instructions and sample code:

-We're hosting 3 web agent datasets: Mind2Web, WebArena, and AgentInstruct.
+We're hosting 3 web agent datasets: Mind2Web, WebArena, and AgentInstruct to test your Agents with.

 1. Mind2Web: Ground truth for ~2k tasks across 137 websites, including full HTML page states and screenshots.
 Good for broad testing and development across a range of sites and tasks.
    Here is how you can use the Mind2Web Dataset API to test your Agent with the ground truth.
 You can find the website, task, and annotation ID in [JungleGym](https://junglegym.ai/Mind2Web) or in the API.

    Full Mind2Web [API endpoints docs](https://docs.junglegym.ai/junglegym/api-documentation/mind2web-api)

-   Here is an example to get the ground truth actions of one task to compare your agent with ([one click run in Replit](https://replit.com/@mmascorro1/Example-of-how-to-use-the-Mind2Web-Dataset?v=1)):
+   Here is an example to get the ground truth actions of one task to compare your agent with. ([One click run in Replit](https://replit.com/@mmascorro1/Example-of-how-to-use-the-Mind2Web-Dataset?v=1)):
    ```python
    import requests
    import json